B.S. Environmental Science, Brown University, 1999

 Ph.D.
 Geography, University of California, Berkeley, 2009

 Rosalind Fredericks’s research and teaching interests are centered on the political economy of development, global urbanism and postcolonial identities in Africa.
 With a background in cultural geography, her own work is focused on urban politics and social movements in contemporary Dakar, Senegal.
+Specifically, she has conducted research on labor and youth movements, focusing on municipal garbage infrastructure and, more recently, the politics of hip hop.
 Fredericks’s research has won major funding support from the Social Science Research Council, Fulbright-Hays and the National Science Foundation.
 After completing her Ph.D. in geography at U.C.
 Berkeley, she was a Postdoctoral Research Scholar with the Committee on Global Thought at Columbia University.
-At Columbia, she taught with the Institute for African Studies and co-organized the series The World and Africa for the Committee on Global Thought.
-Currently, she is revising her dissertation on the cultural politics of garbage collection in Dakar for publication, while launching a new line of research into the politics of hip hop in Dakar and the Senegalese diaspora.
-She has also just completed two edited volumes with Mamadou Diouf on the Arts of Citizenship in African cities.
-The first, a French volume on Senegalese cities, Les Arts de la Citoyenneté au Sénégal , was published in July 2013 with Editions Karthala.
-Her general interests include African cities, youth studies, Islam, critical development studies, feminist geography and political ecology.
+At Columbia, she taught with the Institute for African Studies and organized The World and Africa event series for the Committee on Global Thought.
+Currently, she is completing a manuscript on the cultural politics of garbage collection in Dakar entitled Trash Matters: Infrastructures and Arts of Citizenship in Dakar, Senegal .
+She has also completed two edited books with Mamadou Diouf on citizenship in African cities.
+The first, a French volume on Senegalese cities, Les Arts de la Citoyenneté au Sénégal: Espaces Contestés et Civilités Urbaines , was published in July 2013 with Editions Karthala.
+The second, on cities across the continent, The Arts of Citizenship in African Cities: Infrastructures and Spaces of Belonging, will be published in December 2014 by Palgrave MacMillan as part of the African Connects series.
+Her general interests include global urbanism, African politics, youth studies, critical development studies, critical infrastructure studies, discard studies, feminist geography, and political ecology.
+Her publications are listed on her page at Academia.edu*.

 Rosalind Fredericks’s essay “‘The Old Man is Dead:’ Hip Hop and the Arts of Citizenship of Senegalese Youth” was published in Antipode in January 2014.